Jira to Jira Sync: How to Synchronize Multiple Jira Instances in 9 Steps

 You can of course also use comments to make comments letting you know what the script does.
 Click “Save” when you are happy with your changes.
 Finally, the “Publish” button will save all your changes and apply them to your connection.
 When synchronization next takes place, Exalate will use your new rules.

-Continue with the Advanced Script Mode
+Continue with the AI-Assisted Script Mode

 Now here comes the best part, the Script mode, with which you can implement any use case.